 - Chemicals required for dyeing are less toxic.

-- Environmentally friendly process and least polluting.
+- Eco friendly process that ensures least pollution

 - Color fades with repeated use that brings a new trend in fashion like denims.